gargsaar/singlepage_website_ni/_posts/2020-06-15-how-to-convince-others-every-single-time.markdown

 Another scenario - Imagine you are standing in a queue, let’s say for submitting your daughter's school fee and you need to get back to office as soon as possible.
 Suddenly, a lady approaches you and requests if she can submit the fee before you.
 What will you do - allow her?

 The answers to these questions can be found in human psychology.
-Interestingly, there are theories that can explain our behavior.
+Interestingly, there are theories that explain our behavior.

 **The Theory of Automatic Triggers**